geisa/specification/source/api/networking.rst

   TODO: should we forgo Local endpoint connectivity for GEISA 1.0?

 Local Endpoints are defined to allow an Application to access local resources on a connected network.
 Typically this would be for local device integration such as smart plugs, EVSE, Solar Inverter and battery storage equipment and so on.
-This type of class is typically only available for devices that are connected to a home WiFi, a Meter hosted WiFi, or wired connection.
+This type of class is typically only available for devices that are connected to a home Wi-Fi, a Meter hosted Wi-Fi, or wired connection.

 As the IP addressing of the connected network are not known and not static between devices, the Application Manifest cannot list destination/source IP addresses for policy rules.